Demographics of Serbia: Religion

 Serbia is largely a homogeneous Christian country with Eastern Orthodoxy as main religion.

-The Eastern Orthodoxy is by far the largest religion in Serbia with 81% of population identifying as the Orthodox Christians.
-The Serbian Orthodox Church is the traditional church of the country, adherents of which are overwhelmingly ethnic Serbs but also smaller ethnic communities such as Montenegrins, Macedonians, Vlachs, and Bulgarians, as well as Roma.
-Besides the Serbian Orthodox Church, the Romanian Orthodox Church is the only other Orthodox church in Serbia, serving the ethnic Romanian community in Banat.
+The Eastern Orthodoxy is by far the largest Christian denomination, with 81% of the population identifying as Orthodox.
+The Serbian Orthodox Church is the traditional church of the country, adherents of which are overwhelmingly ethnic Serbs but also smaller members of ethnic communities such as Montenegrins, Macedonians, Vlachs, and Bulgarians, as well as over half of country's Roma population.

 Catholicism represents 3.8% of the population, adherents of which are mostly ethnic Hungarians and Croats.

 Protestantism accounts for about 0.8% of the country's population, chiefly among ethnic Slovaks and a small part of ethnic Hungarians.

 Islam, with 4.2% of the population, is the second-largest religion.
-It has a strong following among ethnic Bosniaks and Albanians; in addition, estimates are that roughly a third of the country's Roma population are Muslim.
+It has a strong following among ethnic Bosniaks and Albanians; in addition, a quarter of the country's Roma population are Muslim.

-Historically, prior to World War II, Judaism had a notable presence in Serbia with a substantial ethnic Jewish population, but now only a tiny fraction (0.01%) of the population adheres to Judaism.

 A comparatively small portion of the population is non-religious or skeptical, with 1.1% identifying as atheist and an additional 0.1% as agnostic.

 According to data from the 2022 Census, some 2.5% of the population did not declare their religion since answering on the census question on religion was not mandatory.
 The census category "Unknown" pertains to citizens whose data has been collected from administrative databases.